nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-08-14-fix-hackintosh-keyboard.md

 &nbsp;

-The best part about this is that it&#8217;s an open source project.
-I didn&#8217;t know about the keycodes and had problem finding the ones that I needed, so I asked by opening an <a href="https://github.com/tekezo/KeyRemap4MacBook/issues/82" target="_blank">issue on github </a>and the author took the time out to help me.
+The best part about this is that it's an open source project.
+I didn't know about the keycodes and had problem finding the ones that I needed, so I asked by opening an <a href="https://github.com/tekezo/KeyRemap4MacBook/issues/82" target="_blank">issue on github </a>and the author took the time out to help me.
 I absolutely love the open source community.
 Hopefully this will help someone else who had a similar issue.
-This application can also be useful for those who have keyboards with multimedia keys that don&#8217;t work out of the box for hackintoshes.
+This application can also be useful for those who have keyboards with multimedia keys that don't work out of the box for hackintoshes.